-Green California Tax-Free Income Fund, Direct Shares: CFNTX
+Green California Tax-Free Income Fund, Investor Shares: CFNTX

-S&P 500 Index Fund, Direct Shares: SPFIX, K Shares: SPXKX
+S&P 500 Index Fund, Investor Shares: SPFIX, K Shares: SPXKX

-S&P MidCap Index Fund, Direct Shares: SPMIX, K Shares: MIDKX
+S&P MidCap Index Fund, Investor Shares: SPMIX, K Shares: MIDKX

-S&P SmallCap Index Fund, Direct Shares: SMCIX, K Shares: SMLKX
+S&P SmallCap Index Fund, Investor Shares: SMCIX, K Shares: SMLKX

-Shelton Core Value Fund, Direct Shares: EQTIX, K Shares: EQTKX Nasdaq-100 Index Fund, Direct Shares: NASDX, K Shares: NDXKX
+Shelton Equity Income Fund, Investor Shares: EQTIX, K Shares: EQTKX

+Nasdaq-100 Index Fund, Investor Shares: NASDX, K Shares: NDXKX, Institutional Shares: NQQQX

-U.S. Government Securities Fund, Direct Shares: CAUSX, K Shares: CAUKX
+U.S. Government Securities Fund, Investor Shares: CAUSX, K Shares: CAUKX

-The United States Treasury Trust, Direct Shares: UTSXX
+The United States Treasury Trust, Investor Shares: UTSXX

-Shelton Green Alpha Fund, Direct Shares: NEXTX
+Shelton Sustainable Equity Fund, Investor Shares: NEXTX, Institutional Shares: NEXIX

 The Securities and Exchange Commission has not approved or disapproved these securities or passed on whether the information in this prospectus is adequate or accurate.
 Any representation to the contrary is a criminal offense.
 The Funds are not bank deposits and are not guaranteed, endorsed or insured by any financial institution or government entity such as the Federal Deposit Insurance Corporation (FDIC).
-Some funds or classes in this Prospectus may not be available in your state.
-Please check with your Advisor to determine those funds and classes available for sale in your state.
-The information contained in this Prospectus relates to the both Direct Shares and K Shares of the Funds unless otherwise noted.
+Some Funds or classes in this Prospectus may not be available in your state.
+Please check with your advisor to determine those funds and classes available for sale in your state.
+The information contained in this Prospectus relates to Investor Shares, K Shares, and Institutional Shares of the Funds unless otherwise noted.